Women in Security Awards Aotearoa – Categories

 4. Countering incivility and violent extremism

-This category recognises a professional who has through their commitment, capability, professionalism, innovation, and/or leadership made a significant contribution to the curbing of bullying within an organisation (or organisations) or the protection of people from online harm.
+This category recognises a professional who has through their commitment, capability, professionalism, advocacy, innovation, and/or leadership made a significant contribution to the defence of New Zealand and its national interests or, more broadly, to regional or international security..

 6. Combatting fraud and misrepresentation